kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 ### They have a lot of issues
 + Memory unsafety in C
 + Not much evolution/change
-	+ This is where I could discuss differences between OS drivers (win, lin, bsd, mac) and history
 + Not in the limelight very often

 ## Rust
 + History
 + Why's
-+ Development
-+ More detailed info comes in Literature review?
++ More detailed info comes in Literature review

 ## Here's my proposition of developing a Linux driver in Rust
 + Demonstrate driver work written in C, undertaken before/during project.